pachyderm/pachyderm/src/testing/loadtest/split/README.md

 ## Building the Load Test
-`Dockerfile.buildenv` creates a container that builds both the `supervisor` and `split` components of the load test.
+`Dockerfile.buildenv` creates a container that builds both the `supervisor` and `pipeline` components of the load test.
 Run it with `make docker-build`, which builds both components, puts them in docker containers (`pachyderm/split-loadtest-supervisor` and `pachyderm/split-loadtest-pipeline`, respectively), and pushes them to dockerhub.